vporton/carbon-flow/README.md

 ## Advice

-Quadratic voting anti-sybill can be done by using Fuse.io network (not the main Ethereum network where gas is far too costly anyway) and GoodDollar private keys as the keys for voting.
+Quadratic voting anti-sybill can be done by using Fuse.io network and GoodDollar private keys as the keys for voting.
 A user of GoodDollar would not give to somebody other his private key easily because the key costs money.
 So it is a good anti-sybill.
 As a consequence, we should think of deploying our entire system on Fuse.
 Another alternative would be Matic.

+Note that GoodDollar identity is also deloyed on Ethereum mainnet, so we could just as well use mainnet, but currently mainnet transactions are too costly.
+Transfers of M+ may have more harm to the environment than good (but in the future Ethereum transactions cost is expected to come down much due to ETH2 project.)

 ## See also